adrien-ben/vulkan-tutorial-rs/README.md

  so the new quad is renderer correctly relatively to the other.
 Recreate the depth buffer resources when the swapchain is recreated.

+ ## 5.extra: Refactoring

+ Add `Texture` struct which will hold the resources required by mutable image, (image, memory, view and optionnally a sampler).

+ Add `VkContext` that will hold the instance, debug callback, physical and logical devices, and surface.

+ Overall refactoring of the code with some Rust specific code smell fixes.

 ## Run it

 With validation layers: